WarrenWeckesser/pyextmod_starter/README.md

                         c_filename=None, setup_filename="setup.py")

-It generates C code for a Python extension module, with boilerplate code for defining functions with in the extension module that have signatures like those in the list of functions provided by the `funcs` parameter.
+It generates C code for a Python extension module, with boilerplate code for defining functions in the extension module that have signatures like those in the list of functions provided by the `funcs` parameter.
 Only the function signatures of the functions in `funcs` are used; the bodies of the functions are ignored.

 `generate_extmod` generates the boilerplate code for the extension module, but the code will not do anything useful.
 The intent is for a developer to